Groestlcoin/ord/docs/src/inscriptions.md

 restrictions is that individual data pushes may not be larger than 520 bytes.

-The inscription content is contained within the input of a reveal transaction, and the inscription is made on the first sat of its first output.
-This sat can then be tracked using the familiar rules of ordinal theory, allowing it to be transferred, bought, sold, lost to fees, and recovered.
+The inscription content is contained within the input of a reveal transaction, and the inscription is made on the first gro of its first output.
+This gro can then be tracked using the familiar rules of ordinal theory, allowing it to be transferred, bought, sold, lost to fees, and recovered.